 13. Always Inspect and Take Photos

 If you run into a guardrail with your rental you’re going to be charged for damages.
 If someone else ran into a guardrail before you and you don’t note it when you pick up the rental car you could also be charged for damages.
-Always, always, always, inspect every single rental car you get with great detail – inside and out.
+Always, always, always, inspect every single rental car you get with great detail – inside and out – this is my most important rental car tip.

 Note any damages with the company and take photos just in case.
+This needs to happen before you drive off the lot for the first time with your rental car.
 Cam and I are both meticulous with rental car dings, scratches, windshield cracks, and cigarette burns.
 Never assume that a scratch or ding is not important or big enough to note.
 When you return your rental make sure you get a slip signing off that all was okay on the car.

 We’ve been blamed multiple times for things like “excessive sand on the floor in Mozambique,” random pieces of cheap plastic falling off in Mexico, and we were even charged for a small scratch on the hubcap in South Africa.
 Take photos and put up a fight if you think you are in the right.

+Not exactly car rental tips, but we give to you our experiences with a few companies.
 Our experiences with rental car companies are always a toss-up.
-I’d say 65% of the time we have a hassle free encounter, but there have been certain companies.
+I’d say 70% of the time we have a hassle-free encounter, but there have been certain companies that we prefer not to use anymore.
 We’ve rented from every major car rental company there is.
 Here are our thoughts.

 - Enterprise: Enterprise is usually more expensive with their competitors, but we’ve had great customer service experiences with them and are always given a nicer car.
 We drove around Canada with them for two months and had no issues.